Care & Community in Sri Lanka for Teens

 - Accommodation: Host Families

 - Age Requirements: 15-18 years old

 - Local Languages: Sinhalese

-Based in several small towns along the southwest coast of Sri Lanka, on this Care & Community project you will be working with your follow volunteers at care centers, kindergartens, orphanages, or homes for children with special needs.
+Based in several small towns along the southwest coast of Sri Lanka, on this Care & Community project you will be working with your fellow volunteers at care centers, kindergartens, or centers for children with special needs.
 You will have plenty of opportunity to work with children in a variety of ways.